HC-Luo/HC-Luo.github.io/_pages/about.md

 - *2022.12*, Poster presentation at AGU (Atmosphere, Ocean, and Land Processes in the Maritime Continent and Indo-Pacific session), Chicago, IL, USA.

-- *2022.10*, Oral presentation at the [\[department seminar\]](https://youtu.be/iA7BUL5gc94) of the Atmospheric and Oceanic Sciences Department, University of Wisconsin, Madison, WI, USA.
+- *2022.10*, Oral presentation at the [department seminar](https://youtu.be/iA7BUL5gc94) of the Atmospheric and Oceanic Sciences Department, University of Wisconsin, Madison, WI, USA.

 - *2020.01*, Poster presentation at 100th AMS (33rd Conference on Climate Variability and Change), Boston, MA, USA.

-# 🫡 Working experiences
+# 🫡 Employments
 - *2024.04 - now*, Department of Earth and Atmospheric Sciences, The City University of New York, City College, New York, NY, USA

 - *2019.05 - 2023.12*, Department of Climate and Space Sciences and Engineering (CLASP), University of Michigan, Ann Arbor, MI, USA